Chackopii/chackopii/README.md

 Q&A RAG Chatbot: Created an intelligent Retrieval-Augmented Generation (RAG) chatbot with conversation history, capable of extracting tables and text from PDFs.
 This project highlights my skills in NLP and document processing.

-Additional Projects: My GitHub features a variety of projects, including data analysis tools, automation scripts, and web development experiments.

 Technologies I Work With:
 Languages: Python, JavaScript, HTML, CSS

-Frameworks: Django, Bootstrap
+Frameworks: Django, Bootstrap,Langchain,Lamaindex

-Libraries: Hugging Face, spaCy, Pandas, NumPy
+Libraries: Hugging Face,React

-Databases: SQLite, PostgreSQL
+Databases: SQLite, Mysql

 I’m always excited to learn new technologies and collaborate on innovative projects.
 If you’re interested in connecting or working together, feel free to reach out!